dantaylor28/the-food-blog/README.md

 The last field on the form is the ability to attach a picture which will feature as the primary image on the home screen of the website.
 It is not possible to see an example of how it will look so its quite important that the image you use is the correct size so it is not altered in any way.
 If it does not come out as expected, theres no need to worry as this can be swapped out easily in the edit page which is described in more detail below.

 ### Edit Blog Page
-(Edit post page)
+(Edit post page pic)

 The edit post page can be accessed either on the home page or at the bottom of the actual blog post when it is opened fully.
 Only you who wrote the post has access to this page so you don't have to worry about anybody else editing or deleting your blogs.

 This page is very similar to the previous 'Upload a Blog' page, with just a few minor differences.
 The edit page lets you change everything except the slug field.
 All of the content that you have wrote here previously is present, and you are free to change whatever you like and then click the update button.
 Any changes will be saved and you will then be redirected to the home page with a freshly updated post.

 ### Delete Blog Page
-(Delete post page)
+(Delete post page pic)

 Very similar to the edit page above, this option is only available to authors of the particular post.
 Clicking this button redirects you to a seperate delete page, where you then need to confirm your decision by clicking 'Delete post'.
 This page contains nothing more than a button and a message stating this decision cannot be changed.
 Once deleted, your post is removed from the database and will consequently disappear from the website.

 ### Sign In/Out Page
+(signin/out pages pic)

 For all the authentication on this blog site, I used the Django AllAuth built in authentication system.
 This comes with already made html pages for signing in and out.
 These pages can be accessed and edited which I have the documented steps outlined further on in this read-me.

+The sign-in page consists of a message welcoming you back to the blog and a link to register for an account if you have not yet signed up.
+Below this is a username and password field with a 'remember me' check box.
+Its a simply styled, standard sign-in page and once all fields are filled in you can then click sign in.

+The sign-out page is just as simple, consisting of only a message asking if you're sure you want to log out and a sign-out button.

 ### Register An Account Page
+(register account pic)

+Registering for an account uses the same AllAuth authentication system as above.
+This page contains four form fields, a username, an optional email field, a password and a repeat password box.

+There is a welcome message at the top of the page which also has a link incase you have an account registered with us already.
+The username input has to be unique to yourself, and optionally you can also provide us with an email address.
+Lastly, there is a standard password field which you have to repeat in a second box.
+Once the form is filled in, click the sign-up button and then registration is complete.

 color scheme